 Six weeks later we increased the medication, as we had been instructed.
 It only took a week to see, that the increase was doing more harm than good.
 Dinomite became physically aggressive.
 We immediately cut the dose back down.
 The transition back to the initial dose, took a week.
 It was ROUGH.
 We then took him off the medication all together because the negative effects of the medication outweighed the positive.

 2014-We're at our regular three month check ups with the developmental pediatrician.
-(Once the kiddos started meds, instead of being seen every six months, they're seen every three months.)
 I had significant concerns about Princess.
-This winter was extremely difficult for her.
+The winter season had been extremely difficult for her.

 Among other very concerning behaviors, Princess was not sleeping.
 She'd be up for hours in the night, afraid to sleep until it was day.
 Her behaviors were more severe during the day because of the lack of sleep at night.
-I knew she needed more medication and I wasn't afraid to ask for it.
+I knew she needed more medication.
+This time I wasn't afraid to ask for it.